cutaway-security/cutsec_tools/ics/tool_install/README.md

 **USE AT YOUR OWN RISK.**

+## References
+* [ITI ICS-Security-Tools](https://github.com/ITI/ICS-Security-Tools) - many of these tools were noted in these lists.

 ## How to Run
 * Use wget to download [raw script](https://raw.githubusercontent.com/cutaway-security/cutsec_tools/master/ics/tool_install/linux_install_ics_tools.sh)
 * Change permissions of script: ```chmod 755 linux_install_ics_tools.sh```